-Some of the traditions of the Algarve, are the manufacture of wicker baskets and pottery, the fishing art (mainly seen in Olhão), the popular saints celebrations, the groups of Charolas (popular musicians groups).
+Some of the traditions of the Algarve, are the manufacture of wicker baskets and pottery, the fishing art (mainly seen in Olhão), the popular saints’ celebrations, the groups of Charolas (popular musicians groups).
 Also not to be missed of the culture of Portugal, are many churches and castles built in previous centuries.
 The local culture and many of its representing works are preserved in museums in the major coastal centres and in smaller inland towns.

 Music and dance

 Music and dance in the culture of Portugal are the cultural expressions that best reflect the soul of a people.
 In the Algarve the tourist flag is the “Corridinho” a cheerful version of folklore.
-The tinkle of the triangle and the sound of the accordion give way to the dancers that come on scene with a bright eye under the black felt hat ready to show how the Algarve dances the “Corridinho”.
+The tinkle of the triangle and the sound of the accordion gives way to the dancers that come on the scene with a bright eye under the black felt hat ready to show how the Algarve dances the “Corridinho”.

-On the first day of every year people sing the Janeiras (New Years carols), a mix of popular songs and religious themes.
+On the first day of every year, people sing the Janeiras (New Year’s carols), a mix of popular songs and religious themes.

-Typical for the culture of Portugal is Easter that brings the famous ‘folar’, the traditional Easter bread (delicious fine bread made with fennel), sugared almonds and religious processions and celebrations.
+Typical for the culture of Portugal is Easter which brings the famous ‘folar’, the traditional Easter bread (delicious fine bread made with fennel), sugared almonds and religious processions and celebrations.
 The most important Easter processions are the Mãe Soberana (Sovereign Mother) celebration in Loulé and the Festa das Tochas Floridas, (Flower Torch Festival) in São Brás de Alportel.

-Also very special in the culture of Portugal are the celebrations in May - the “Dia de Maio” (May Day), celebrating Spring, nature and abundance.
+Also very special in the culture of Portugal are the celebrations in May – the “Dia de Maio” (May Day), celebrating Spring, nature and abundance.
 Maio means May in English, so this celebration takes place on the 1st of May.
-On this special occasion you will be able to attend some Dia de Maio balls among many types of celebrations, for example, to see human sized dolls made of clothes, representing local personalities and their professions or habits as a satire.
+On this special occasion, you will be able to attend some Dia de Maio balls among many types of celebrations, for example, to see human-sized dolls made of clothes, representing local personalities and their professions or habits as a satire.

 At the height of autumn, the end of the harvesting period the culture of Portugal has a celebration with traditional “Magusto”, during which people gather to roast and eat chestnuts, accompanied by água-pé (piquette) or jeropiga (sweet, light fortified wine).